stanzabird/dockerdeps/README.md

 3) You need to install the depencencies needed to build the test program (they are found in the relevant Dockerfile).
 4) Configure the program.
 5) Finally, do 'make deps'.
 This will build *all* the docker images (takes about 35 minutes on my laptop).

+To remove the built images, issue a 'make rmi' command in the 'deps' folder.

 TODO
 ----